Index Several Special Matrices Problems Change Language (Farsi) Source

 Cofactor Matrix

-The cofactor matrix is constructed from another matrix, assumed to be matrix A. The entry in row \(i\) and column \(j\) of the cofactor matrix equals \(a_{ij}\) multiplied by \(-1^{i + j}\).
+A cofactor matrix is constructed from another matrix.
+Assume it is matrix A; the entry in row i and column j of the cofactor matrix is equal to \(a_{ij}\) × \(-1^{i + j}\).

 \(\begin{equation*} A = \begin{bmatrix} 37 & 8 & 6 \\ 11 & 0 & 7 \end{bmatrix} \end{equation*}\) \(\begin{equation*} A' = \begin{bmatrix} 37 & -8 & 6 \\ -11 & 0 & -7 \end{bmatrix} \end{equation*}\)